django/dsf-working-groups/active/online-community.md

 How and how often will the WG report back to the board?
   - Quarterly forum post and discord announcement of improvements made to the platforms.
+  - Private quarterly report of improvements made to the platforms to the Board

 ### Budget ideas